 The Victorian Carbapenemase-producing Enterobacteriaceae (CPE) Surveillance and Response Unit was implemented in 2015 in response to increasing detection of CPE in Victoria.
 All Victorian CPE isolates are referred to MDU PHL for confirmation and genomic analysis.
 In conjunction with the Victorian Department of Health and Human Services and VICNISS, patients are interviewed and case records reviewed to ascertain possible transmission routes, with infection control intervention to prevent further spread.

-Antibiograms of Victorian carbapenemase-producing organisms This document outlines the observed antimicrobial resistance patterns in Victorian carbapenemase-producing organisms received at MDU PHL since 2012 by species, carbapenemase gene and travel history.
-This document may assist clinicians in guideline development and empirical therapy for the treatment of patients with suspected infection with a carbapenemase producing organism.
+Antibiograms of Victorian carbapenemase-producing Enterobacterales This document outlines the observed antimicrobial resistance patterns in Victorian carbapenemase-producing Enterobacterales received at MDU PHL from 31st October 2018 by species, carbapenemase gene and travel history.
+This document may assist clinicians in guideline development and empirical therapy for the treatment of patients with suspected infection with a carbapenemase-producing Enterobacterales.

 - The Victorian Hospital Pathogens Surveillance Scheme (VHPSS)